Velodromo Vigorelli

 Velodromo Vigorelli (from 2001 officially Velodromo Maspes-Vigorelli) is a 397 m semi-covered velodrome in Milan, Italy.
 It is currently used mostly for American football events; surrounded by the track, there is a standard size football field in synthetic turf.
 In 2013 it was the home of the IFAF European Football Championship.
 It is currently the home stadium for the football teams Seamen Milano and Rhinos Milano.
-It will play host to the first ever Gridiron Nations Championship game on 9 November, 2025 when Italy hosts Canada.
+It played host to the first ever Gridiron Nations Championship game on 9 November 2025 with Italy hosting Canada.

 The stadium holds 9,000 people and was built in 1935 by Vigorelli Cycles.
 It was burned down during the Second World War after bombing of Milan by the RAF but then rebuilt.

 The stadium was home to the hour record from 1935 to 1967 and the one-hour tandem record of Ernest Mills and Bill Paul from 1937 to 2000.
 It hosted the UCI Track Cycling World Championships in 1939, 1951, 1955 and 1962.
 After years of neglect and planned demolitions, campaigning by local enthusiasts led to the approval by local authorities in March 2014 of plans to renovate the velodrome.

 The stadium has also hosted music events, including the Beatles' concert on June 24, 1965.
 It was the site of a concert by English rock band Led Zeppelin which took place during the band's 1971 European tour, well known for its descent into a violent riot between concert attendees and the local police.